CSolution Project Structure

 Software Components

-Software components are re-usable library or source files that require no modification in the user application.
-Optionally, configurable source and header files are provided that allow to set parameters for the software component.
+Software components are re-usable library or source files that do not require modification in the user application.
+Optionally, configurable source and header files are provided to allow the setting of parameters for the software component.

 Notes